Brazil's Lula Vetoes Bill Reducing Sentences for Coup Convicts

 Left narrative

-Lula is right — and street mobilizations across the country show public support for the veto.
+Lula is right — and street mobilizations across the country showed public support for the veto.
 It's outrageous that lawmakers have approved a bill that grants disguised amnesty to coup plotters who sought to overthrow the government and abolish the democratic rule of law in the country in a backroom deal that betrays democratic values enshrined in the constitution.

 Right narrative